 Common Sense Points in a Different Direction, Away from Sequential Numbers

-Bear in mind, this is my take on sequential numbers.
+Bear in mind, that this is my take on sequential numbers.
 It just sounds so counterintuitive.
-I mean, focusing on sequential numbers feels as if it’s bringing down the my chances of winning.
+I mean, focusing on sequential numbers feels as if it’s bringing down my chances of winning.
 However, take it this way.
 Usually, the weird stuff is what works.
-Remember how some people have a dream of the winning numbers?
+Remember how some people have a dream of winning numbers?
 That sounds stupid, right?
 Well, it has worked on numerous occasions in the past.
 At least, I know about this because winners who went public have the courage to speak out for this, and anticipate being labeled as fools.

 The benefit of the doubt people, sequential numbers deserve it.
 Nonetheless, I must be straight with you, I still haven’t tried it, but I have a good idea I will.
 After this research I did, I think it’s going to work.

 The Universal Law of Probability – Any Combination Has the Same Chance of Coming Up

 The law of probability states that any combination has the same chance of becoming the winning lottery combination.
 This is what leads me to believe that it can work and improve my overall returns.
 It doesn’t matter how the numbers look, the odds of them becoming the winning numbers is the same.
 They can be random numbers you’ve selected with your eyes closed, you can let your cat choose for you, or you might as well ask your friend to do it for you.
 Because of this, I can’t blame lottery players who are playing with sequential numbers.
 However, you need to strike the perfect balance.
 I’m going to talk about that later.

 Numbers are weird.
 You’ve started playing the lottery to the what the majority thinks is impossible, win it!